stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 std::vector<std::vector<Eigen::Vector<T, Dynamic, 1>>> sin(std::vector<std::vector<Eigen::Vector<T, Dynamic, 1>>>);
 ```

 A function that accepts an autodiff type should return an autodiff type.
 Notice that because we have to support arithmetic and autodiff types the signatures expand out for both arithmetic and autodiff types.
-It would be tedious and grueling to write out this method for all of the array types, so Stan math provides helper classes `apply_scalar_unary` and `apply_vector_unary` to apply a function over each array.
+It would be tedious and grueling to write out this method for all of the array types, so Stan math provides helper classes @ref stan::math::apply_scalar_unary and @ref stan::math::apply_vector_unary to apply a function over each array.

 ```cpp
 /**